Gaming on the Raspberry Pi is surprisingly multi-faceted, supporting both native and emulated games.

 Well, how about setting it up as a game server?
 Just imagine, hosting LAN parties wherever you are, thanks to the pocket-sized Raspberry Pi!
-All you need to do is ensure you have an Ethernet cable handy, and a power cable, and connect the device to the nearest router you can find.
+All you need to do is ensure you have an Ethernet cable, a suitable power adapter and game server software.

-Here are 10 games that you can host on your Pi and play using another Pi, a standard desktop, or even a web browser.
+Here are 10 games that you can host on your Raspberry Pi game server.

 For more online shooting action, take a look at AssaultCube.
-This free online multiplayer FPS game plays out in realistic environments, and its efficient bandwidth usage makes it ideal for the Raspberry Pi.
+This free online multiplayer FPS game plays out in realistic environments, with efficient bandwidth usage ideal for the Raspberry Pi.
 With its low latency, AssaultCube can even be run over a 56Kbps connection!

 Installation is as simple as:

 The game server will then be available to connect to from any other device running the FreeCiv game client.
 Given how long games of Civilization can take, having a server to keep the game running on makes perfect sense!